whereswelly-govhack/wheres-welly/README.md

 ## For Developers

-Where's Wally was developed in JavaScript using the [HERE API](https://developer.here.com/), and a considerable amount of open government data, provided by [Stats NZ](https://stats.govt.nz), [Ministry of Business, Innovation and Employment](http://www.mbie.govt.nz/) (MBIE).
+Where's Welly was developed in JavaScript using the [HERE API](https://developer.here.com/), and a considerable amount of open government data, provided by [Stats NZ](https://stats.govt.nz), [Ministry of Business, Innovation and Employment](http://www.mbie.govt.nz/) (MBIE).

 The source code is provided here with a Something-or-other License.
 Our datasets are also provided for the benefit of developers as well.
 They have been collected from various open data sources, and are in /data in raw and edited form.